g-merrill/auth-lesson/README.md

 - Logging with Morgan & colored output with Chalk
 - Development and deployment setups (including frontend+backend proxying)

+Check out the `solution` tag with Git to see the finalized code.

 ## Setup

 ```bash